Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network

 \textbf{Learning clean distributions.} It is significant to reduce the side effect of noisy labels by inferring clean distributions statistically.
-The label transition matrix plays an important role in such an inference process, which is used to denote the probabilities that clean labels flip into noisy labels before.
-We first review prior efforts under the class-dependent condition \cite{patrini2017making}.
-By exploiting the class-dependent transition matrix $T$, the training loss on noisy data can be corrected.
-The transition matrix $T$ can be estimated in many ways, e.g., by introducing the anchor point assumption \cite{liu2016classification}, by exploiting clustering \cite{zhu2021clusterability}, by minimizing volume of $T$ \cite{li2021provably}, and by using extra clean data \cite{hendrycks2018glc,shu2020meta}.
-To make the estimation more accurately, a slack variable \cite{xia2019revision} or a multiplicative dual $T$ \cite{yao2020dual} can be introduced to revise the transition matrix.
-As for the efforts on the instance-dependent transition matrix, existing methods rely on various assumptions, e.g., the noise rate is bounded \cite{cheng2017learning}, the noise only depends on the parts of the instance \cite{xia2020part}, and additional valuable information is available \cite{berthon2020idn}.
-Although above advanced methods achieve superior performance empirically, the introduction of strong assumptions limit their applications in practice.
+The label transition matrix plays an important role in such an inference process, which is used to denote the probabilities that clean labels flip into noisy labels.
+We first review prior efforts under the class-dependent condition \citep{patrini2017making}.
+By exploiting the class-dependent transition matrix $T$, the training loss on noisy data can be corrected to be an unbiased estimation of the loss on clean data.
+The transition matrix $T$ can be estimated in many ways, e.g., by introducing the anchor point assumption \citep{liu2016classification}, by exploiting clustering \citep{zhu2021clusterability}, by minimizing volume of $T$ \citep{li2021provably}, and by using extra clean data \citep{hendrycks2018glc,shu2020meta}.
+To make the estimation more accurately, a slack variable \citep{xia2019revision} or a multiplicative dual $T$ \citep{yao2020dual} can be introduced to revise the transition matrix.
+As for instance-dependent label-noise learning, the instance-dependent transition matrix is hard to be estimated since it relies on the unique pattern in each input instance.
+To learn the clean distribution from the noisy data, existing methods rely on various assumptions, e.g., the noise rate is bounded \citep{cheng2017learning}, the noise only depends on the parts of the instance \citep{xia2020part}, and additional valuable information is available \citep{berthon2020idn}.
+Although the above advanced methods achieve superior performance empirically, the introduction of strong assumptions limit their applications in practice.
 In this paper, we propose to infer Bayes optimal distribution instead of clean distribution, as Bayes optimal distribution is less uncertain and easy to be inferred under mild conditions.